NicolasLearn/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 Project Python - Almost a circle

-Step by step
+STEP BY STEP

+    Write the first class Base.

-    Write the first class Base
+    Write the class Rectangle that inherits from Base

-    Write the class Rectangle that inherits from Base Update the class Rectangle by adding validation of all setter methods and instantiation (id excluded) Update the class Rectangle by adding the public method def area(self): that returns the area value of the Rectangle instance
+    Update the class Rectangle by adding validation of all setter methods and instantiation (id excluded)

+    Update the class Rectangle by adding the public method def area(self): that returns the area value of the Rectangle instance

     Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character # - you don’t need to handle x and y here

-    Update the class Rectangle by overriding the str method so that it returns [Rectangle] instance Update the class Rectangle by improving the public method def display(self): to print in stdout the Rectangle instance with the character # by taking care of x and y
+    Update the class Rectangle by overriding the str method so that it returns [Rectangle] instance

+    Update the class Rectangle by improving the public method def display(self): to print in stdout the Rectangle instance with the character # by taking care of x and y

     Update the class Rectangle by adding the public method def update(self, *args): that assigns an argument to each attribute

     Update the class Rectangle by updating the public method def update(self, *args): by changing the prototype to update(self, *args, kwargs) that assigns a key/value argument to attributes

-    Write the class Square that inherits from Rectangle Update the class Square by adding the public getter and setter size Update the class Square by adding the public method def update(self, *args, kwargs) that assigns attributes Update the class Rectangle by adding the public method def to_dictionary(self): that returns the dictionary representation of a Rectangle
+    Write the class Square that inherits from Rectangle

+    Update the class Square by adding the public getter and setter size

+    Update the class Square by adding the public method def update(self, *args, kwargs) that assigns attributes

+    Update the class Rectangle by adding the public method def to_dictionary(self): that returns the dictionary representation of a Rectangle

     Update the class Square by adding the public method def to_dictionary(self): that returns the dictionary representation of a Square

     Update the class Base by adding the class method def savetofile(cls, listobjs): that writes the JSON string representation of listobjs to a file

     Update the class Base by adding the static method def fromjsonstring(jsonstring): that returns the list of the JSON string representation jsonstring

     Update the class Base by adding the class method def create(cls, dictionary): that returns an instance with all attributes already set

     Update the class Base by adding the class method def loadfromfile(cls): that returns a list of instances

 TASKS

 0. If it's not tested it doesn't work. mandatory

     All your files, classes and methods must be unit tested and be PEP 8 validated.

 1. Base class
 mandatory

     Write the first class Base:

     Create a folder named models with an empty file __init__.py inside - with this file, the folder will become a Python package